sleepyOwl14/proximax-bc-docs/docs/guides/transaction/sending-a-transfer-transaction.md

 ## Let’s get into some code

-Alice wants sends 10 XEM to Bob.
+Alice wants sends 10 XPX to Bob.
 She wants to include a message, for example Welcome to NEM.

-1. Create the transfer transaction, by including Bob address as the recipient, adding 10 XEM and the message requested.
+1. Create the transfer transaction, by including Bob address as the recipient, adding 10 XPX and the message requested.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--TypeScript-->